inet-framework/inet-showcases/docs/wireless/power/index.md

 ---
 layout: page
-title: Power Consumption
+title: Power Consumption (RELEASE PENDING)
 hidden: true
 ---

 ## Goals

-This showcase is about the effect of wireless communication on the power consumption of mobile devices.
-It models the power consumption associated with the physical layer of wireless hosts.
-It demonstrates energy consumption, storage and generation.
+This showcase demonstrates the modeling of energy consumption, energy storage and generation in the INET Framework through the example of a mobile ad-hoc network.
+We'll examine the effect of wireless communication on the power consumption of the mobile nodes.
+The main energy consumer in the nodes will thus be the radio; the modeled devices will also have energy storage (battery) and energy "generator" (e.g. solar cells) units built into them.

+INET version: `3.6`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/wireless/power" target="_blank">`inet/showcases/wireless/power`</a>

 ## The model

-The hosts will send out ping requests, which will deplete their energy storage, while their power generators will charge them.
-After the simulation has concluded, we will analyze energy storage statistics.

 ### The network

-The network contains mobile hosts (type `AdhocHost`), the number of which can be specified in the ini file.
-The default number specified is 20.
-They are randomly placed on the playground, and they're static (they don't move around).
+The network consists of a configurable number of stationary wireless nodes of the type `AdhocHost`.
+The hosts are placed on the playground randomly at the start of the simulation.
+The radios are configured so that hosts can reach each other in one hop, so no routing is needed.
+We'll use the ping application in each host to generate network traffic.
+During simulation, radios will draw power from the nodes' energy storage units, while power generators will charge them.
+After the simulation has finished, we will analyze the recorded energy storage statistics.

-Here is what it looks like when the simulation is run:
+The simulations will be run using 20 hosts.
+Here is what the network will look like when the simulation is run:

 <img src="network4.png" class="screen" />

 ### Configuration and behavior

-All hosts are configured to send a ping request to `Host[0]` every second. `Host[0]` doesn't send ping requests, just replies to the requests that it receives.
-The radio transmissions will deplete hosts' energy storage.
+All hosts are configured ping `host[0]` every second. `host[0]` doesn't send ping requests, just replies to the requests that it receives.
 To reduce the probability of collisions, the ping application's start time is choosen randomly for each hosts as a value between 0 and 1 seconds.
 Since ping requests have a short duration and hosts transmit infrequently, it is assumed that the probability of collisions will be very low.